• Skip to primary navigation

 This dish is quick, flavorful, and surprisingly easy to make.
 Here's why it's a must-try:

-• Fast & Easy – Ready in under 30 minutes with minimal prep.
+• Fast & Easy - Ready in under 30 minutes with minimal prep. (about 25 minutes start to finish)

-• Rich & Flavorful – The combination of garlic, butter, and white wine creates a deep, savory sauce.
+• Rich & Flavorful - The combination of garlic, butter, and white wine creates a deep, savory sauce.
+Using a dry white wine like Pinot Grigio helps add bright acidity and lifts the pan fond for better flavor.

 • Perfectly Balanced - The acidity of lemon juice and the freshness of parsley keep the dish from feeling too heavy.